Master Course Description

 Coordinator: Jenq-Neng Hwang, Professor of Electrical Engineering

-Goals: The goal of this course is to introduce students, who are majoring in Signal/Image Processing and Communications, the important laboratory components of real-time DSP based on commercially available DSP microprocessors for solving real world filtering, spectrum analysis, adaptive filtering and speech processing applications.
+Goals: The goal of this course is to introduce students, who are majoring in Signal/Image Processing and Communications, the important laboratory components of real-time DSP based on commercially available microprocessors for solving real world filtering, spectrum analysis, adaptive filtering and speech/audio/image/video processing applications.

-Learning Objectives: Providing students with the fundamental skills and hands-on experience in applying the theory learned in EE 442 to various real-time DSP tasks based on DSP microprocessor environment.
+Learning Objectives: Providing students with the fundamental skills and hands-on experience in applying the theory learned in EE440 and EE 442 to various real-time DSP tasks based on embedded processor environment.
 The course also involves proposal preparation, team work scheduling and planning, real-time DSP data collection, technical presentation, and final project report writing.

 Prerequisites by Topic:

 Course Structure: The class meets for two lectures a week, each consisting of two 50-minute sessions.
 The whole class is divided into small groups (2-3 students).
 There are 3 homeworks (group based) due that include some DSP design projects to get students familiar with the DSK development system, and writing the assembly and C programs.
-A written midterm exam. is used to evaluate students' background on the implementation and DSK subjects.
 One final project (group based) is due the end of quarter.
 This final project requires a midterm proposal, oral presentation of the progress, final project demo and report.

-Computer Resources: The course uses TMS320C6713 DSK connected to PC for all design assignments.
-The recommended platforms are the departmental PCs in EECSE 351, which contains functional generators, oscilloscopes, spectrum analyzers, microphone and speakers.
+Computer Resources: The course uses Intel DE2i-150 embedded processor kit, which can be connected to PCs, for all design assignments.
+The recommended platforms are the departmental PCs in EECSE 351, which contains functional generators, oscilloscopes, spectrum analyzers, cameras, microphones and speakers.
 The average student will require 10-12 hours of computer work per week.

 ABET Criterion 4 Considerations